-Winter’s here and Christmas is coming so there is a good chance you are going to go shopping for a new transceiver.
-In a world of ever cleverer options and improving tech, which potentially life-saving unit to you invest in?
+In a world of ever cleverer options and improving tech, which potentially life-saving avalanche transceiver should you invest in?
 Over to our backcountry editor and font of know-how Martin Chester.

-Keep it up to date with an annual service
+- Keep up to date with an annual service

 * Buy the latest technology:

 Face it – if you start off with something that is out of date already, it is going to be completely obsolete pretty soon.
 So DO NOT be tempted by anything but a recent three antenna digital transceiver – even if it does appear to be a bargain.
 The truth is, that transceiver technology is moving on at a great pace.
 Whilst the external box might look like any other, it is what lies under the hood that matters.
 The latest devices have far more sophisticated processors and electronics inside.
 Just like any device (from your PC to your SmartPhone) processing power equals speed and reliability.
 These are, after all, the key features of a transceiver!